How to Get a Good Score on Google PageSpeed Insights (For WordPress Users)

 It is another major suggestion that most website owners receive when they run the speed test on Google PageSpeed Insights.
 The tool analyzes the whole website and checks if there is a content that is needed to download in your users’ browser before the ‘render’ process can begin.

 To improve the score of this warning, you should combine and minify resources like CSS and JavaScript.
-Also, make sure all your page are properly structured.
+Moreover, make sure all your pages are properly structured.

 #6.
 Leverage Browser Caching

-For most WordPress users this warning could be quite confusing because WP engine already has browser-level caching directives for pages on websites.
-Generally, in WordPress, this warning comes up when your website is referencing outside resources such as Google analytics JavaScript or Google fonts.
+For most WordPress users, this warning could be confusing because the WP system already has browser-level caching directives for pages on websites.
+Generally, on WordPress, this warning comes up when your website is referencing outside resources such as Google Analytics JavaScript or Google fonts.

 To resolve this issue, you should download the scripts to your site and load them from your domain.
 WP Engine will add caching directives to these scripts automatically.